isomerpages/moe-sst/_student-admission/S3 Admission.md

 title: S3 Admission
 permalink: /student-admission/s3-admission/
 description: ""
+variant: markdown
 ---
+##### **Please note that there will be no admission exercise for the 2025 S3 intake.
+You can refer to the instructions below for details on the S3 admission exercise that has taken place in the past.**

 ### Admission for 2024 SST Secondary 3 (S3) Intake

 Admission for 2023 SST S3 Intake is open to Secondary 2 (or equivalent) applicants who have a proclivity and passion in areas related to Science, Technology, Engineering, Aesthetics and Mathematics (STEAM).